How To Get More Women in Your Martial Arts School

 Oh, and feel free to emphasize the fun aspect, ok?
 We all know it's a huge amount of fun!
 It's okay to tell women that!
 Women like fun stuff too!

-2) OVERCOME THE FEAR OF STRANGERS IN OUR PERSONAL SPACE
+2) HELP US OVERCOME THE FEAR OF STRANGERS IN OUR PERSONAL SPACE

-This is a huge hurdle, because there has to be a level of trust that this touching and invasion of space will not be sexualized.
+This is a huge hurdle, because there has to be a level of trust that this touching and invasion of space will not be sexualized by training partners.
 I imagine this is probably the worst for the grappling arts.

 Make sure your club doesn't have any pinups or sexualized imagery of anyone, does not allow sexual jokes or horseplay or language, does not allow displays of affection such as kissing and whatnot even with couples on the floor and any inappropriate non-martial arts touching is completely unacceptable.
 Avoid all of that in your social media channels and advertising too (and they'll find it, believe me).